t1dnz/CamAPSSidekick/README.md

 The phone will not shut off, so make sure it is plugged in otherwise you will run out of battery.

+### Notes
+Also this is my first android app, so no guarantees